How to Find Work as a Project Manager

 There are various resources available to people looking for project management jobs.
 It isn’t just about going through the newspaper’s career section anymore.
 Here are some great places to find jobs:

 - Online job directories: There are countless sites – such as Indeed and Careers24 – that host job ads.
 Online job searches are a great place to start, as you can use keywords (like ‘entry-level jobs’) to narrow down your search.
 You can also do a simple Google search for ‘Project Management Jobs in South Africa’.

 - Business social networks: Sites like LinkedIn and Bizcommunity are great resources for job-hunters.
 You can create a professional profile, upload your CV, and apply for jobs listed exclusively on these sites by companies.
 These are also good places to start networking and building connections.

 - Trade journals: You can look for job ads in project management publications, or in industry-related publications.
 Trade journals or newsletters often contain plenty of job listings.

 - PMI membership: Belonging to the Project Management Institute gives you access to a variety of project management job listings.
 Belonging to the South African chapter of the PMI will also give you a chance to access local resources and networking opportunities.

 - Networking: This is one of the best ways to get a good job.
-You can go to project management companies and get to know the role-players, or if you know someone working in this profession they can help you get your foot in the door.
+You can go to project management companies and get to know the role-players – or if you know someone working in this profession, you can ask them to help you get your foot in the door.
 It’s always about who you know.

 - Newspapers: A great resource to fall back on.
 There is plenty of construction, industrial, and governmental work advertised here.
 You can also buy publications like Jobmail to see if there are project management jobs available (remember to look under categories like ‘Engineering’ and ‘Construction’ for project management jobs as well!).